TurkuNLP/DIKI1003-NLP-for-Linguists/README.md

 The evaluation is based on the weekly exercises and the exam with extra points from participating actively in the forum discussions.

 ### Course Schedule
 You can do the exercises following your own rhythm.
-The exam is open until May 15.
+The exam is open until May 15, 2026.
-#- The deadline for submitting the exercises is on Wednesdays at 23.59.
-#- Submitting the exercises late is possible until the next week's Monday, but you can only get 75% of the points if the submission is late.
-#- You need to get 20% of the weekly points to be able to move forward in the exercises

 ### Teaching materials